psyraxaus/Prosim2GSX/memory-bank/activeContext.md

   - Previously: Updated the application version from 0.3.0 to 0.4.0

 ## Active Decisions
+- Using VoiceMeeter API for advanced audio control beyond Windows Core Audio capabilities
+- Supporting both Core Audio and VoiceMeeter APIs for flexibility
+- Making channels controllable with VoiceMeeter even when process names are empty
+- Only reading _REC datarefs, not attempting to set them
 - Implementing a dedicated A320WeightAndBalance calculator for accurate CG calculations
 - Using proper A320 reference values for MAC calculations
 - Implementing tolerance-based detection of significant changes in loadsheet values